-General type of timer Possible causes Possible solutions Session The session is idle through lack of use.
-If you consider losing idle sessions to be a problem, increase the values of the persistent-session timeouts, or use the session more frequently.
-WLM dispatch No threads are free to pick up the request because of one of the following conditions: The threads are all busy processing requests.
+General type of timer Possible causes Possible solutions WLM dispatch No threads are free to pick up the request because of one of the following conditions: The threads are all busy processing requests.
 The currently executing threads are waiting for a response from DB2, WebSphere MQ, another server, and so on.
 In this case, look for messages indicating contention for resources; for example, on the z/OS console, you might see messages about DB2 deadlocks.
 In either case, the request times out waiting in the WLM queue to be dispatched in a servant (region).
 The case where the threads are all busy processing requests could indicate one of the following conditions: The number of servant regions that WLM may start is set too low.
-To set this value, on the administrative console select Servers >Application Servers >server_name >Server Instance.
-Click on Multiple Instances.
-Click on Multiple Instances.
-The number of threads allowed within a servant region is set too low.
-The number of threads allowed within a servant region is set too low.
-The number is controlled by the Isolation Policy setting in Administrative console or WebSphere variable: server_region_workload_profile You need to replicate servers to handle the amount of incoming work.
-All of these conditions indicate that performance Transaction Possible causes of transaction timeouts include: The same as those for WLM dispatch timeouts, or Delays that prevent the transaction coordinator from committing or rolling back a transaction within the allotted time.
+The number is set through WebSphere variable wlm_maximumSRCount The number of threads allowed within a servant region is set too low.
+The number is controlled by the Isolation Policy setting in Administrative console or WebSphere variable: server_region_workload_profice.
+You need to replicate servers to handle the amount of incoming work.
+All of these conditions indicate that performance tuning might be necessary.
+Transaction Possible causes of transaction timeouts include: • The same as those for WLM dispatch timeouts, or • Delays that prevent the transaction coordinator from committing or rolling back a transaction within the allotted time.
 See the possible solutions for WLM dispatch timeouts.
 In addition, you can look for messages indicating contention for resources that are involved in the transaction that timed out.
 Output Possible causes of output timeouts are the same as those for WLM dispatch (dispatch is for IIOP, output is for HTTP).
 See the possible solutions for WLM dispatch timeouts.
-In addition, you can use the WebSphere variable protocol_accept_http_work after_min_srs=1 to prevent the HTTP transport handler from dispatching requests until WLM starts a minimum number of servant regions.
+In addition, you can use the WebSphere variable protocol_accept_http_work_after_min_srs=1 to prevent the HTTP transport handler from dispatching requests until WLM starts a minimum number of servant regions.